maitesin/resume/resume.md

 ----

-> I am a senior software engineer with experience in a diversity of projects ranging from a RESTful API processing thousands of requests per second, through compilers to video processing pipelines.
+> I am a senior software engineer with experience in both bare metal and in the cloud, using RESTAPI and GraphQL for processing thousands of requests per second.

 **You can use an interactive version of my CV by running: `docker run -it maitesin/resume`**